University Honors Scholars Program

 1 If an incoming Honors Scholar wishes to establish credit for English I by CLEP, the exam must be taken before the first day of Honors: English I. Credit for English II is not available via CLEP.

-2 May be repeated for up to 3 hours of credit.
+2 May be repeated for up to three hours of credit.

-3 Integrated Humanities is a six-hour sequence of two interdisciplinary courses which together substitute for three requirements in the Core Curriculum-Masterpieces of Literature, the Arts Group, and the Philosophy Group.
+4 Integrated Humanities is a six-hour sequence of two interdisciplinary courses which together substitute for three requirements in the Core Curriculum (Masterpieces of Literature, The Arts, and Philosophy).
 If a student completes only one of the semesters, the course will count for one of the three.

-4 Though not required to do so, Honors Scholars are urged to complete an Honors Capstone Project in their major field of study during the junior or senior year.
+5 Though not required to do so, Honors Scholars are urged to complete an Honors Capstone Project in their major field of study during the junior or senior year.
 Projects are subject to recommendation by faculty in the appropriate department and approval by the Honors Committee.
-Guidelines for the Capstone Project may be obtained from the Honors Scholars office.
-Supervising faculty receive the usual stipend for independent study, paid by the Honors Scholars Program office.
+Guidelines for the Capstone Project may be obtained from the Honors Scholars Office.
+Supervising faculty receive the usual stipend for independent study, paid by the Honors Scholars Program Office.

 6 A student may earn up to six upper-division honors hours by completing two of these non-traditional options.
 Options 4593, 4793, 4913, and 4923 are treated as independent studies.
 Students will be charged the normal independent study fee of $110 per credit hour.